Byont-Ventures/hackathon/backend/README.md

 - Click on `Export Private Key`;
 - Enter your password;
 - Copy your private key.

-After populating the command with your private and API keys, you can paste it into the terminal and run it.
-You are now deploying and verifying the smart contract using your provided wallet.
-Give the verification some time to complete.

-> **Note**: If deployment succeeds but verification fails, please refer to [this section in the Foundry docs](https://book.getfoundry.sh/forge/deploying#verifying-a-pre-existing-contract).

-🎉🎉🎉 **Congratulations!!!** 🎉🎉🎉
-You have just built, deployed, and verified an NFT smart contract!
-Take note of the contract address in the terminal output, e.g., `Deployed to: 0x.....`, and let's proceed to the next step!

 ### Smart contract initialization through Etherscan